 The utopia of the corporate world, it’s somewhere we all aspire to be.
 Gone are the days of Taylor’s austere, mechanical model of organisational structure for driving performance.
 That guy was way off.
 Move over Frederick, the 21st-century calls and with it, an evolving perspective of what constitutes a modern, productive and enlightened workplace.

-Historically speaking, it’s been private enterprise who have dominated the creative workspace and innovative culture stakes.
-Slowly but surely, we’re seeing public sector workplaces come on board, joining the evolution by developing their own creative spaces donned Innovation Hubs, XChanges and Networks; safe spaces to encourage employee contributions and inspire out-of-the-box-thinking for a competitive edge and satisfied workforce.
+Historically speaking, it’s been private enterprises that have dominated the creative workspace and innovative culture stakes.
+Slowly but surely, we’re seeing public sector workplaces come on board, joining the evolution by developing their own creative spaces donned Innovation Hubs, XChanges and Networks; safe spaces to encourage employee contributions and inspire out-of-the-box thinking for a competitive edge and satisfied workforce.

 I was listening to a podcast recently that delved into the ‘how’s’ and ‘why’s’ behind the All Blacks success as a rugby team.
 Many things were discussed including influence, mindfulness, communication, rituals and mission.
-But one thing in particular stood out to me – somewhat of an ‘ah ha!’ moment – the glue that bound these ideas together.
+But one thing, in particular, the stood out to me – somewhat of an ‘ah-ha!’ moment – the glue that bound these ideas together.
 It was the seemingly obvious but often overlooked idea of creating ‘value’ for others.
 How?
 Via ownership.

 People need to feel connected to something in order to be motivated to succeed; by owning the challenge in the form of achieving alignment between personal and professional values, vision or end state, we’re motivated to rise the challenge.
 Just like the All Blacks.

 At contentgroup we have a set of values: be kind, be remarkable, be curious; the bricks and mortar on which the organisation’s recruitment strategy is based.
 For me, I identify with each and every one of these – not because the organisation wants me to, but because they align with my own, personal values.
-They form part of the standard I set and hold myself accountable to on a daily basis – albeit in the work, personal, sporting, an everyday stranger at the bus stop sense.
+They form part of the standard I set and hold myself accountable to on a daily basis – be it at work, personal, sporting, or an everyday stranger at the bus stop sense.